 During his 25+ years of experience, Shaun has spent equal parts in security engineer and operations as well as software development.
 With extensive experience within the Department of Defense, Shaun was the Technical Director of the Red and Blue operations teams, a researcher of advanced host analytics, and ran a threat intelligence focused open source platform based on MITRE ATT&CK.
 Previously, he was a consultant with H&A Security Solutions, focusing on analytic development, DevOps support, and security automation tooling.
-Shaun has authored the brand new SEC541: Cloud Monitoring and Threat Hunting and can be found teaching SEC545: Cloud Security Architecture and Operations on a regular basis.
+Shaun has authored the brand new SEC541: Cloud Monitoring and Threat Detection and can be found teaching SEC545: Cloud Security Architecture and Operations on a regular basis.

 After taking SEC560: Network Penetration Testing and Ethical Hacking with Ed Skoudis in 2011, Shaun knew that using an offensive mindset to create defensive infrastructure was the career path for him.
 That SANS course changed the trajectory of his career, launching him directly into a renewed focus for information security and never looking back.
 Since that time, Shaun has immersed himself in learning and understanding the industry, its gaps, and how he can utilize his vast skill set to be a part of it all.